dontkme/EAHelitron/README.md

 ### Prerequisites

-Make sure your system has Perl.
+Make sure you have Perl on your system.
-Type these word into your system terminal.
+Enter these words in your system terminal.
 ```
 perl -v
 ```